thiagomrvieira/price-hub/README.md

    ```shell
    composer install
    ```
-3. Create a database and configure the connection in the `.env` file and run the seed.
-It will also create the procedure
+3. Create a database and configure the connection in the .env file, then run the seed.
+This process will populate the database and also create the stored procedure.
    ```shell
    php artisan db:seed
    ```